finnp/png-itxt/readme.md

 In this case if there were already an iTXt and tEXt chunk with the keyword pizza then they would both be replaced by a single iTXt chunk with the new value.

 ### Exceptions
-An exception will be thrown if you pass in an unknow chunk type.
+An exception will be thrown if you pass in an unknown chunk type.

 ```js
 // This will cause an exception to be thrown.